Light in the Piazza is a 1962 film directed by Guy Green.

 - Social Semi-Circle: A very obvious use of this trope when Sig.
 Nacarelli meets Meg and Clara for the first time.
 Meg and Clara are sitting on opposite sides of a square dinner table with Fabrizio between them.
 When Sig.
 Nacarelli shows up, he awkwardly sits down next to Fabrizio, with the two of them squeezing together on one side, rather than him sitting on the open fourth side and putting his back to the camera.

-- Train-Station Goodbye: Clara, with the lack of maturity of a mental 10-year-old, takes this to the next level by pulling the emergency break, screeching the train to a halt so she can get off and say goodbye to Fabrizio.
+- Train-Station Goodbye: Clara, with the lack of maturity of a mental 10-year-old, takes this to the next level by pulling the emergency brake, screeching the train to a halt so she can get off and say goodbye to Fabrizio.
 Instead of Clara getting arrested, everybody sort of shakes their heads at her and the train starts back up and leaves the station.

 - Your Tomcat Is Pregnant: Lampshaded.
 Clara squees over Fabrizio's dog and asks "What's his name?".
 Fabrizio answers "His name is Stella and he had five children a little while ago."